Buses in London: Limited stop / Express routes

-A small number of bus routes (namely routes 607, X26, X68 and X140) run a daily "limited-stop" service, travelling a long distance but serving few stops in its route.
+A small number of bus routes (namely routes BL1, SL1, SL2, SL3, SL4, SL5, SL6, SL7, SL8, SL9 and SL10, run a daily limited-stop service, travelling a long distance but serving few stops in its route.
+These routes are now part of the wider London Superloop express bus network.

 Other bus services

 Some local bus routes in the outer areas of London cross the London boundary.
 London Buses services that cross the boundary have standard red buses, and charge London fares for the whole length.
 Buses from outside London that cross into London are in their operators' own colour schemes, and may not accept the London fares even within the boundary.

 Privately run bus services may also be operated independently of the regulated London bus network, but still require a permit from TfL.
 This permit applies to any service which has a stop in London and another within 15 miles of Greater London, such as commuter coaches, school buses and supermarket shuttle buses.

 Night buses

 Night buses began running as early as 1913, and they form part of the London Buses network.
 For many years until 1961, the night routes were numbered from around 280 to 299.
 But the imminent withdrawal of trolleybuses meant that numbers between 1 and 299 were in short supply.
 The 280+ route numbers were freed by giving night bus routes a prefix N for the first time.
 For example, while route 9 travels from Aldwych to Hammersmith, route N9 continues a further 16 miles (26 km) from Hammersmith to Heathrow Terminal 5.

 There are also 24-hour routes, which run throughout the day and night.
 These do not have distinguishing numbers.
 Some of these only run at night during weekends, whereas others run throughout the week.